What you need to know about Italian flat leaf parsley

 Parsley enjoys a moist soil and regular watering, especially during hot or dry weather.
 In pots, daily watering will be required during the summer months.
 In gardens every second day should suffice.
 Mulch to keep soil moist.

-A leafy green, parsley enjoys regular applications of a seaweed solution or organic liquid fertiliser.
+A leafy green, parsley enjoys regular applications of a seaweed solution and organic liquid fertiliser.
 Apply a complete granular fertiliser in spring and autumn.

 How and when to prune Italian flat leaf parsley